 In 2016, I wrote around 20 posts about prospecting tools and tactics.
 I decided to prepare a little synthesis of the prospecting know-how I’ve shared with you so far.
 Here’s the outbound prospecting process divided into 5 steps.

-Outbound vs. inbound – this seems like an endless dispute to me.
+Inbound vs Outbound – this seems like an endless dispute to me.
 On the one side, you’ve got people who claim outbound techniques are just wrong and unethical, whereas inbound is the only effective way to generate new valuable leads.
 On the other side, there are people who strongly advocate outbound, because that’s what has really worked for them like no inbound tactic before.
 So whose advice are we supposed to follow?
-What’s the difference between inbound and outbound and which one works better in B2B?
+Which one works better in B2B: inbound vs outbound marketing?

 In the renaissance of cold emailing, some companies made outbound lead generation the core of their business.
 We call them lead generation agencies, as they offer the service of generating B2B leads for the sales teams of their client companies.

 The agencies send numerous emails and follow-ups in behalf of their clients.
 Managing so many cold email campaigns at the same time can be a real drag.
 That’s why we’ve implemented a separate set of features dedicated to lead generation agencies in Woodpecker.co.
 Here’s how you can handle all your clients’ campaigns within Woodpecker’s agency panel.

 Master the art of targeting and you’re bound to unleash the full potential of your cold email campaigns.
 Here are 4 good reasons why targeting should become your core practice for cold emailing, because it influences everything from locating customers to crafting personalized messages that engage and convert.